-Now that you know a little about what Foursquare is and how it works, and have read our tutorial on how to use the Foursquare website, you’re probably thinking that it would be useful to be able to take Foursquare.com with you on the go.
+Now that you know what Foursquare is and how it works, and have read the previous tutorial on how to use the Foursquare website, you’re probably thinking that it would be useful to be able to take Foursquare.com with you on the go.
 Because Foursquare helps you find the best places around you to do almost anything, the Foursquare app could be very useful to you.
 Read the instructions below to find out how to download and sign up for the Foursquare app, as well as how to use the rest of its functions.

 (NOTE: These instructions are written for mobile devices running the Google Android operating system.
 We will provide prompts where the process may differ on an Apple iOS device, such as an iPhone or iPad.)

 Once you have downloaded the Foursquare app, be sure to open it by tapping the Foursquare icon on your home screen.